satriahrh/mig/README.md

 # Usage

 ```
-Usage: goose [OPTIONS] DRIVER DBSTRING COMMAND
+mig is a database migration tool for Postgres, MySQL and SQLite3.

+Usage:
+  mig [command]

 Examples:
-    goose postgres "user=postgres dbname=postgres sslmode=disable" up
+mig postgres "user=postgres dbname=postgres sslmode=disable" up
-    goose mysql "user:password@/dbname" down
+mig mysql "user:password@/dbname" down
-    goose sqlite3 ./foo.db status
+mig sqlite3 ./foo.db status

-Options:
-  -dir string
-    	directory with migration files (default ".")
+mig create add_users

-Commands:
+Available Commands:
-    up         Migrate the DB to the most recent version available
+  create      Create a blank migration template
-    down       Roll back the version by 1
+  down        Roll back the version by one
+  help        Help about any command
   redo        Re-run the latest migration
-    status     Dump the migration status for the current DB
+  status      Dump the migration status for the database
+  up          Migrate the database to the most recent version available
+  up          Migrate the database to the most recent version available

+Flags:
-    dbversion  Print the current version of the database
+      --version   Print the mig tool version

-    create     Creates a blank migration template
+Use "mig [command] --help" for more information about a command.
 ```
 ## create

-Create a new Go migration.
+Create a new SQL migration.

-    $ goose create AddSomeColumns
+    $ mig create add_users
-    $ goose: created db/migrations/20130106093224_AddSomeColumns.go
+    $ Created db/migrations/20130106093224_add_users.sql

 Edit the newly created script to define the behavior of your migration.

-You can also create an SQL migration:

-    $ goose create AddSomeColumns sql
-    $ goose: created db/migrations/20130106093224_AddSomeColumns.sql
+Your SQL statements should go below the Up and Down comments.

 ## up